digilink/Docker-P25Reflector/README.md

 1. Clone and build locally
 2. Pull from docker hub --placeholder-- (will upload to docker hub once finalized)

+I am using a Digital Ocean droplet with 1GB of RAM and 1 vCPU.
+I deployed the Docker One-click app for ease of deployment.

 ## Original README

 I wanted a simple way to quickly deploy P25Reflectors to create several talk groups on our local MMDVM driven P25 repeater.